eclipse-archived/ceylon-lang.org/documentation/1.2/tour/interop.md

 A Java annotation with `@Target(ElementType.METHOD)` may be applied to a getter or setter method on Java.
 Similarly, it may be applied to a Ceylon getter or setter.
-But tt _may not_ be applied it to a Ceylon _reference_ declaration.
+But it _may not_ be applied it to a Ceylon _reference_ declaration.

 For example, given the following Java annotation: